-Students arriving after 7:50 a.m. must be escorted by parent to the Main Office and obtain a late pass.
+Students arriving after 7:50 a.m. must report to the Main Office and obtain a late pass.
 Students may not be left unsupervised at any time during the morning drop off process.
 Parents may not take a student directly to class.

-8:00 a.m.
+8:02 a.m.
 Classes begin